 All required courses must include at least two interim assessments counting together at least twenty (20%) of the students’ class grade.
 Assessments must include multiple choice and essay questions to prepare students for the bar exam.

 Please note: All proctored assessments may be no more than one hour in length.
-These assessments will be held on Fridays.
-It is highly likely that students will have more than one assessment on a given Friday.
+It is highly likely that students will have more than one assessment on a given day.
 Unless students have two assessments scheduled at the same time, or three assessments in one day, there will be no rescheduling.
 A student who has such a conflict should contact the Associate Dean for Academic Affairs for rescheduling through the on-line request form.
 Requests to reschedule must be made at least one week prior to any conflict.

 Final Exam Rescheduling Policy

 1. Course Final Exam Conflicts Rescheduling: A student may have a final exam rescheduled if he or she would otherwise have two or more exams scheduled to start less than twenty-four hours apart.
 The student must request the rescheduling using a form from the Office of Academic Affairs (request form) and must receive written confirmation of the rescheduling from the Associate Dean for Academic Affairs no later than the last day of that academic term.
 The Associate Dean for Academic Affairs may choose which exam to reschedule and when to reschedule it.